cosmos/cosmos-sdk/docs/architecture/adr-073-indexer.md

 ### State Decoder

 The state decoder framework should expose a way for modules using `collections` or `orm` to expose their state schemas so that the state decoder can take data exposed by state listening and decode it into logical packets which can consumed by an indexer.
 It should define an interface that an indexer implements to consume these packets.
 This framework should be designed to run in-process within a Cosmos SDK node with guaranteed delivery and consistency (satisfying `U5`).
 While concurrency should be used to optimize performance, there should be a guarantee that if a block is committed, that it was also indexed.
-This framework should also indexers to consume block, transaction, and event data and optionally index these.
+This framework should also allow indexers to consume block, transaction, and event data and optionally index these.

+At its core, the state decoder framework shouldn't make any assumptions about what database the indexer is targeting.
+While a built-in indexer will be provided (discussed below), a developer may choose to write an indexer targeting another database and the state decoder framework should be flexible enough to support this.

 The state decoder should provide hooks for handling custom data types (to support `U2`), in particular addresses so that indexers can store these in their bech32 string format when they are actually stored as bytes in state.